pentaho/pentaho-platform-plugin-common-ui/docs/platform/configuration.md

 ---
 title: Configuration API
-description: The Configuration API provides a means for modules to be configured by third-parties.
+description: The Configuration API provides a means for JavaScript modules to be configured by third-parties.
 layout: default
 ---

 The
 [Configuration API]({{site.refDocsUrlPattern | replace: '$', 'pentaho.config'}})
-provides a means for _modules_ to be configured by third-parties.
+provides a means for JavaScript _modules_ to be configured by third-parties.

 **Configurations** are JavaScript objects that conform to the [`pentaho.config.spec.IRuleSet`]({{site.refDocsUrlPattern | replace: '$', 'pentaho.config.spec.IRuleSet'}}) interface